 Bob Thon often fitted the freight cars with G scale trucks instead of Standard gauge trucks and sold them as G scale for the garden train crowd.

 This was a niche market that created an alternative outlet for the large freight car products.
-Bob Thon also marketed a Roberts' Lines gauge one
+In the 1980's Robert's Lines manufactured recast Randall

 Bob Thon also sold products made by other small manufacturers.
 This included the Transportation Milestones Super Chief Santa Fe F-3 diesel